-- 7.5.1 Under FOIA the practice is permitted to make reasonable charge for photocopying, printing and postage costs or disbursements. - 7.5.2 It should be noted that only the costs of materials can be included in disbursements costs and cannot include staff time.
+- 7.5.1 Under FOIA the practice is permitted to make reasonable charge for photocopying, printing and postage costs or disbursements.

+A charging policy is available on request. - 7.5.2 It should be noted that only the costs of materials can be included in disbursements costs and cannot include staff time.